queritylib/querity/README.md

 ## Access to SNAPSHOT builds

-Commits to the `main` branch are automatically built and deployed to OSSRH SNAPSHOTs Maven repository.
+Commits to the `main` branch are automatically built and deployed to Central Portal Snapshots Maven repository.

 To use the SNAPSHOTs in your project, add the SNAPSHOTs repository as follows.